nooneknowspeter/cpplings/README.md

 This will launch the shell of container instantly, use it in your VS Code terminal, or a split pane if you're using TMUX or any terminal multiplexer.

+### Development Environment

+For VS Code users, an [`extensions.json`](./.vscode/extensions.json) file is included.
+It has the recommended extensions for writing and debugging C++, and the other tools in this project.

+You can use whichever tools you prefer and may want to try.

 Have fun.

 ---